 Bacteria are often maligned as the causes of human and animal disease (like this one, Leptospira, which causes serious disease in livestock).
 However, certain bacteria, the actinomycetes, produce antibiotics such as streptomycin and nocardicin; others live symbiotically in the guts of animals (including humans) or elsewhere in their bodies, or on the roots of certain plants, converting nitrogen into a usable form.
-Bacteria put the tang in yogurt and the sour in sourdough bread; bacteria help to break down dead organic matter; bacteria make up the base of the food web in many environments.
+Bacteria put the tang in yogurt and the sour in sourdough bread; they also help to break down dead organic matter; they make up the base of the food web in many environments.
 Bacteria are of such immense importance because of their extreme flexibility, capacity for rapid growth and reproduction, and great age – the oldest fossils known, nearly 3.5 billion years old, are fossils of bacteria-like organisms.

 Bacteria constitute a large domain of prokaryotic microorganisms.
-Typically a few micrometers in length, bacteria have a number of shapes, ranging from spheres to rods and spirals.
+Typically a few micrometers in length, they have a number of shapes, ranging from spheres to rods and spirals.
 Bacteria were among the first life forms to appear on Earth, and are present in most of its habitats.
-Bacteria inhabit soil, water, acidic hot springs, radioactive waste, and the deep portions of Earth’s crust.
+They inhabit soil, water, acidic hot springs, radioactive waste, and the deep portions of Earth’s crust.
 Bacteria also live in symbiotic and parasitic relationships with plants and animals.
 They are also known to have flourished in manned spacecraft.

 There are typically 40 million bacterial cells in a gram of soil and a million bacterial cells in a mililitre of fresh water.
 There are approximately 5×1030 bacteria on Earth, forming a biomass which exceeds that of all plants and animals.
 Bacteria are vital in recycling nutrients, with many of the stages in nutrient cycles dependent on these organisms, such as the fixation of nitrogen from the atmosphere and putrefaction.
 In the biological communities surrounding hydrothermal vents and cold seeps, bacteria provide the nutrients needed to sustain life by converting dissolved compounds such as hydrogen sulphide and methane to energy.
 On 17 March 2013, researchers reported data that suggested bacterial life forms thrive in the Mariana Trench, the deepest spot on the Earth.
 Other researchers reported related studies that microbes thrive inside rocks up to 1900 feet below the sea floor under 8500 feet of ocean off the coast of the north western United States.
 According to one of the researchers, “You can find microbes everywhere — they’re extremely adaptable to conditions, and survive wherever they are.”